 The devastation of the dual pandemics of COVID-19 and racism has disproportionately impacted our communities.
 Young people rely on trusted relationships to navigate these challenging times.

 As schools are disrupted and other support systems are at capacity, we are providing consistent mentoring and other programming to support our participants in their efforts to carve out bright futures for themselves.

-How is mentoring being provided while school is virtual?
+How is mentoring being provided?

-We have pivoted to providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of participants and our staff.
+In 2020/2021, we pivoted to providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of participants and our staff.